attack68/rateslib/docs/source/z_exogenous.rst

    hazard_curve_copy.update_meta("credit_recovery_rate", Variable(0.4, ["RR"]))
    cds.exo_delta(curves=[hazard_curve_copy, disc_curve], solver=pfizer_sv, vars=["RR"], vars_scalar=[1/100.0])

 But this isn't really the value we want to capture.
-In fact we want to capture to change in NPV when the recovery rate of **all** Pfizer CDSs (including those that are calibrating the curves) have a different recovery rate, i.e. when the ``recovery_rate`` on the original ``hazard_curve`` is updated.
-This is the same process, except this time we inject to the sensitivity to the *Solver's* mapped curve directly and re-iterate.
+In fact we want to capture the change in NPV when the recovery rate of **all** Pfizer CDSs (including those that are calibrating the curves) have a different recovery rate, i.e. when the ``recovery_rate`` on the original ``hazard_curve`` is updated.
+This is the same process, except this time we inject the sensitivity to the *Solver's* mapped curve directly and re-iterate.

 .. ipython:: python